Printer Friendly Version

 - Associate, Kevin Buchanan & Associates, P.L.L.C., Dallas

-- Legislative Associate, Texas State Representative Eric Johnson (District 100) 83rd Legislative Session, House of Representatives
+- Legislative Associate, Former State Representative and City of Dallas Mayor, Eric Johnson - 83rd Legislative Session, Texas House of Representatives

 Professional Affiliations and Recognitions